vlc-qt/vlc-qt/README.md

 [libVLC](http://videolan.org) libraries.
 It contains core classes for main media playback and also some GUI classes for faster media player development.

-VLC-Qt runs on supported versions of Linux, OS X and Windows.
+VLC-Qt runs on supported versions of Linux, macOS and Windows.
 It is developed in cross-platform spirit so it may work on other systems but is not supported.

 ## VLC-Qt 1.1 Qt/VLC versions deprecation warning